 Our delivery policy is both very competitive and liberal.
-Front Range Lumber delivers at a nominal charge with the extended Denver Metro area.
-With the opening of our Fort Lupton location in late 2019, our delivery range will extend to include most of Weld Country and Greeley.
+Front Range Lumber delivers at a nominal $50 charge on orders of $500 or more (not including delivery charge) within the extended Denver Metro area.
+With the opening of our Fort Lupton location in late 2019, our delivery range will extend to include most of Weld County and Greeley.
 Please consider this a “driveway” or “curbside” delivery only.

 We attempt to meet any reasonable need of our customers in timing, location, and placement.
 Most of our deliveries are completed within a 24 hour time period.
 The most difficult factor in our customer’s satisfaction with our deliveries is a specific timing of any particular delivery.